lenhanpham/mywebsite/content/CV.md

 **Visiting Scholar** School of Science (Physics), RMIT University from February 2020 to the present

-**Lecturer** Department of Chemistry, Dalat University from 2010 to the present
+**Lecturer** Department of Chemistry, Dalat University from 2010 to 2020

 **Researcher** Department of Chemistry, University of Science, Vietnam National University of Ho Chi Minh City from 2007 to 2009